psychoinformatics-de/knowledge-base/kbi/0017/index.rst

 pushed to a sibling.

 The goal is to remove the last commit and all annexed files that were added when the commit was performed.
+(However, the same process can be applied for any specific commit, not only the last.
+See the `note`_ below.)

 Principal strategy